AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 ---
 lastModified: 2018-06-28
-title: Authoring guidelines for external contributors
+title: Authoring style guidelines for external contributors
 description: Learn about authoring and editorial guidelines for external contributors to Experience League.
 exl-id: 874f88d7-18ad-4ac8-bfa3-737255652bbc
 ---
-# Authoring style guidelines for external contributors
+# Authoring style guidelines for external contributors{#guidelines}

 This page provides editorial guidelines for external authors creating content or updating existing content on Experience League.
 Before you begin, ensure that you: